TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 As we learned earlier, you can nest routes as children of a parent route, allowing you to use an `<Outlet />` in the parent to render the appropriate element based on the rest of the path.

-If we had something in the parent element, such as a state, that we wanted to pass to any components rendered by that outlet, we would have to use something called `context`.
-For now, we will focus on context with outlets but in a later lesson, we will learn more about how to use context without outlets.
+If we had data in the parent element, such as a state, that we wanted to pass to any components rendered by that outlet, we would have to use something called `context`.
+For now, we will focus on context with outlets, but in a later lesson, we will learn more about how to use context without outlets.

 Outlets have a `context` prop built in.
 We can pass any value we want into this prop, even an array or object.
 Inside *any* component that would be rendered within that outlet (even "grandchild" components), we can call the `useOutletContext()` hook which will return whatever we passed into that context prop.
 If we passed in an array or object, we could even destructure it!